kaaproject/kaa-rfcs/0003-messaging-ipc/README.md

   - `{protocol-name}` is the name of the specific messaging protocol;
   - `{message-type}` is the specific type of the message being sent.

-- **Service replica-specific subject** is specific for each service instance replica.
+#### Service replica-specific subjects
-Typically used as a `replyTo` subject when a service expects a processing response from a receiving service.
+These subjects are specific for each service instance replica.

   The subject format is: